aiidateam/aiida-core/docs/source/reference/rest_api.rst

     Description:

-        returns the list of full_types from database.
+        Returns the list of full_types from database.

     Response::